Healthy Homes Assessment Te Hauke

 building insulation inspection

-A warm dry house is a healthy house
+A comfortable, dry house is an ideal house

 Insulation Te Hauke

-Insulation needs to meet the R-values for your area
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

 Te Hauke Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage quality.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection